NASA’s ‘Wall-E’ And ‘Eva’ MarCO Satellites Call Home From Outer Space

 “Both MarCO-A and B say ‘Polo!’
 It’s a sign that the little sats are alive and well,” said Andy Klesh, JPL’s chief engineer for the MarCO mission.

-According to the news release, NASA received their radio signals a few hours after the United Launch Alliance Atlas V 401 rocket lifted off from its launchpad at Vandenberg Air Force Base in California with both the twin MarCO satellites and the InSight Mars lander onboard.
+According to the news release, NASA received their radio signals a few hours after the United Launch Alliance Atlas V 401 rocket lifted off from its launch pad at Vandenberg Air Force Base in California with both the twin MarCO satellites and the InSight Mars lander onboard.

-Soon after the May 5 launch, the twin satellites unfolded their solar panels, just as they were programed to do, and beamed two radio signals back to Earth.
+Soon after the May 5 launch, the twin satellites unfolded their solar panels just as they were programmed to do and beamed two radio signals back to Earth.
 NASA received the first MarCO radio call at 12:15 p.m.
 PST (3:15 p.m.
 EST), while the other signal was recorded at 1:58 p.m.
 PST (4:58 p.m.
 EST).

 Marco?
 Polo… in space!